ajtroup1/Speakeasy/README.md

         }
         ```
         - Block and friend payload are identical so I use FriendPayload for both
     - Returns a 200 on successful execution

+- Get a user's blocks by user ID
+    - Endpoint: `/blocks/{userID}`
+    - Method: GET
+    - Expects no payload (just query params)
+    - Returns a 200 on successful execution

 - Change a user's status depending on recent activity